Introduction

 , Vite will always use the .env.production

 file if it is present, even if you are deploying a different environment.
-If you maintain multiple environment files in your deployment environment, you should set the Vite build mode explicitly:ASSET_URL
+If you maintain multiple environment files in your deployment environment, you should set the Vite build mode explicitly:Code Splitting / Dynamic Imports With Mix

 variable that Laravel Vapor injects into your environment during your build step: